peterysc/ChatApplication/README.md

 # ChatApplication

-Simple Chat Application that allows multiple users(with unique username!) to chat and save their chatting logs on the server
+Simple chat application that allows multiple users(with unique username!) to login to the hosting server's IP address, exchange messages and save their chatting logs on the server.

-Java was used and it's GUI library, Swing, was used for enhanced GUI experience for the users.
+Java was used and it's GUI library, Swing, was used for an enhanced GUI experience for the users.